wormhole-foundation/hello-wormhole/README.md

 So, in receiveWormholeMessages, we want to:

 1) Update the latest greeting
-2) Emit a 'GreetingReceived' event with the 'greeting'
+2) Emit a 'GreetingReceived' event with the 'greeting' and sender of the greeting

 ```solidity
 	event GreetingReceived(string greeting, uint16 senderChain, address sender);